Jambo jambo

 Day 5:Tsavo East National Park

-From 2024, Kenya became a Visa-Free Destination, but you have to get Electronic Travel Authorisation (eTA) from their official site.
-My application was approved within two hours.
-The system is so simple and user friendly.
+Since 2024, Kenya has become a visa-free destination, though you’ll need an Electronic Travel Authorisation (eTA) from their official site.
+My application was approved in just two hours—the system is simple and user-friendly.

 There are too many flight options, and we choose the Saudia Airlines for their amazing price and offers.
 You don’t need a visa on transfer.
 If you want to stay longer, Saudia issues a free Stopover visa for you.